Mushbt/got-quiz/README.md

    * JS -
       * Game page
    ![JSHint Validator test results](assets/images/read-me/jshint-game-resolved.png)
       * 29 warnings showed up during validation.
-27 of them were resolved adding the following code to the top of the JS file: /*jshint esversion: 6 */.
+27 of them were resolved by adding the following code to the top of the JS file: /*jshint esversion: 6 */.
 The 2 unresolved can be found down below in the [Unresolved](#unresolved) section.

       * End page
    ![JSHint Validator test results](assets/images/read-me/jshint-end.png)